carla-simulator/carla/Docs/ros_msgs.md

 # CARLA messages reference

 The following reference lists all the CARLA messages available in the ROS bridge.
-These will can be used to enable communication in both ways.
+These can be used to enable communication in both ways.
 Any doubts regarding these messages or the CARLA-ROS bridge can be solved in the forum:

 <div class="build-buttons">